-The City has been working with regional partners in a cooperative effort to characterize the occurrence of uranium, arsenic and nitrate in the regional groundwater.
+The City of Santa Fe (City) has been working with several regional partners in various collaborative efforts to characterize the occurrence of uranium, arsenic and nitrate in the regional groundwater.
 Over 500 private well samples have been collected and analyzed in the field and in local laboratories.
-More information is available on the website of the NM Environment Department at: http://www.nmenv.state.nm.us/fod/LiquidW aste/documents/SF.Co.09.water.test.results2. pdf.
-In general the report shows nitrate levels above approximate background of 2mg/L in much of the municipal area, with a few wells showing nitrates above the drinking water standard of 10mg/L. The results of the study suggest that naturallyoccurring uranium is present in the groundwater in the mountain zone, while arsenic is concentrated in wells along a series of north-south oriented faults in the center of the basin.
+In general the report shows nitrate levels above approximate background of 2mg/L in much of the municipal area, with a few wells showing nitrates above the drinking water standard of 10mg/L. The results of the study also suggest that naturally-occurring uranium is present in the groundwater in the mountain zone, while arsenic is concentrated in wells along a series of north-south oriented faults in the center of the basin.
+More information is available on the website of the NM Environment Department at: